This woman was among 15 students to take part in a public outreach activity offered by Beau Carey, artist-in-residence in winter 2014.

 Eight selected for residencies in 2014

 Denali's renowned Artist-in-Residence program will host five artists and three writers in 2014.
-There were a total of 258 applicants to the program this year, including 210 artists and 48 writers.
+There were a total of 258 applicants to the program, including 210 artists and 48 writers.
 Applications came from 38 U.S. states and the District of Columbia, as well as eight countries – Belgium, Chile, England, France, Korea, Norway, Peru, and Singapore.
 The number falls at the upper end of a range between about 50 in 2008 to more than 300 reportedly received in 2011.

 Since 2002, the park has hosted more than 45 artists and writers, and two invited composers.
 Plans are in place to begin inviting applications for music composition in 2015 for residencies beginning in 2016.
 Other disciplines, such as dance, drama, and new media, may be considered in subsequent years.
 All residents take part in a public outreach activity during their stays and eventually donate one piece of art to the program's permanent collection.